ConnorBaker/C_VEC/README.md

 # C_VEC

 Fancy "Generic" C arrays with some nice built-in operations.

 The goal is to eventually get parity, through macros, with most of the functions that Haskell provides for operations on lists.

 ## General notes on C_VEC

 + These are not performance-oriented implementations -- this is an exercise in seeing what I can do with macros
 + I haven't created unit tests and debugging a macro is a notoriously difficult task -- there *are almost certainly* bugs
 + Though the functions make look cool, and I've certainly borrowed inspiration from Haskell in terms of naming, make no mistake: these are C macros.
-We don't have any of the niceties that higher-level languages provide .
-There's no possibility of composition as this is currently written (e.g.
+We don't have any of the niceties that higher-level languages provide
-`VEC(VEC(int))` does NOT do what you think it does... unless your guess was "it does nott compile because VEC_VEC_int isn't defined", in which case you should help me implement it).
+.
+There's no possibility of composition as this is currently written (e.g. `VEC(VEC(int))` does NOT do what you think it does... unless your guess was "it doesn't compile because `VEC_VEC_int` isn't defined", in which case you should help me implement it).

+### More pressing matters

+Due to the way that we emulate "generic" functions (sting concatenation with token pasting using macros) there's a lot of conflict with function names.
+One way around this is to create a header which includes `vec.h` and to use every definition macro with all the types you could need.
+It's ugly, but at I'm at a loss for a better solution.

 ## Currently supported operations

 + `VEC(T)* NEW_VEC(T)(int length)`
   + Returns a pointer to a `VEC` structure, where `v->dat` is a reference to a `calloc`'d array of type `T` and length `length`.
 Since I use `calloc`, the elements of `v->dat` are initially zero.
 + `void DEL_VEC(T)(VEC(T) *v)`
   + Releases the memory held by `v`.
 + `void FOR_EACH(T)(VEC(T) *v, void (f)(T *))`